Dining Room Updates

 Your dining room may be taking center stage in your home soon!
 If you are planning to host a holiday meal (or two) this season, you will want to spend some time making sure your dining room is up for the task!
 If you haven’t used the room in a while or have been meaning to make some updates in that space, here are three areas you can improve to ensure you’re proud of your dining room this holiday season.

-This piece comes down to numbers!
+Getting this element right comes down to numbers!
 If your guests aren’t comfortable they will not enjoy their experience and you wouldn’t want that, right?.
 To ensure your guests are comfortable make sure to allow 24” of space for each person/chair.
 This allows room for eating and getting in and out of the chair.

 As far as space behind the chair, allow 36” of space between the table and the wall or other furniture, for a person to comfortably get in and out of his/her seat.